 - A. Schools are expected to provide, with school district assistance, a variety of strategies to meet the individual needs of students.
-These strategies may include but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. Each year a student scores Level 1 or Level 2 on the Algebra 1 EOC assessment, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
+These strategies may include but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. For each year in which a student scores a Level 1 on Florida Standards Assessment (FSA) in Mathematics, the student must complete an intensive mathematics course the following year, which may be taught through applied, integrated, or combined courses. - BC.
+Each year a student scores Level 1 or Level 2 on the Algebra 1 EOC assessment, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student. - C. D. Beginning with the 2011-2012 school year, college readiness assessments (PERT, ACT, or SAT) shall be administered to all high school students prior to grade 12 with defined Florida Standards Assessment (FSA) scores.
+The State Board of Education has established by rule the minimum test scores a student must achieve to demonstrate readiness.
+See Appendix A and B. Students achieving the minimum scores, and enrolling in a community college within two years, will not be required to enroll in remediation courses.
+High schools must provide students in grade 12 who score below the minimum scores access to remedial instruction prior to graduation.